AdamBoxall/promises.js/README.md

+**Please note that this module is not compatible with the [Promises/A+ specification](http://promises-aplus.github.io/promises-spec/).
+When I get some time I will update it.**

-# JavaScript Promises
+# promises.js

-## A minimalist JavaScript promise framework
+## A simple, AMD-compatible JavaScript promises module

 ### What's that?